ghostgamer001/ghostgamer001/README.md

 -->

 - 🔭 I’m currently working on Development ,Data Science and cybersecurity
-- 🌱 I’m currently learning api's and firebase
+- 🌱 I’m currently learning api's and next.js
 - 👯 I’m looking to collaborate on data science and cybersec projects
 - 💬 Ask me about data science, cybersecurity and competitve programming
 <!--